francisdavey/open-data/README.md

 open-data
 =========

-Teaching materials for open data law and licensing
+This repository contains material I have used for teaching courses on the law of open data and licensing.